MicrosoftDocs/win32/desktop-src/direct3d11/d3dx11createshaderresourceviewfromresource.md

 ---
 title: D3DX11CreateShaderResourceViewFromResource function
 description: Note The D3DX (D3DX 9, D3DX 10, and D3DX 11) utility library is deprecated for Windows 8 and is not supported for Windows Store apps.
-Note Instead of using this function, we recommend that you use resource functions, then these DirectXTK library (runtime), CreateXXXTextureFromMemory (where XXX is DDS or WIC)DirectXTex library (tools), LoadFromXXXMemory (where XXX is WIC, DDS, or TGA; WIC doesn't support DDS and TGA; D3DX 9 supported TGA as a common art source format for games) then CreateShaderResourceView Create a shader-resource view from a resource. ms.assetid: '64620e6d-fc0d-4411-8744-d9d8ffe6ccb8'
+Note Instead of using this function, we recommend that you use resource functions, then these DirectXTK library (runtime), CreateXXXTextureFromMemory (where XXX is DDS or WIC)DirectXTex library (tools), LoadFromXXXMemory (where XXX is WIC, DDS, or TGA; WIC doesnt support DDS and TGA; D3DX 9 supported TGA as a common art source format for games) then CreateShaderResourceView Create a shader-resource view from a resource. ms.assetid: 64620e6d-fc0d-4411-8744-d9d8ffe6ccb8
+keywords:
-keywords: ["D3DX11CreateShaderResourceViewFromResource function Direct3D 11"]
+- D3DX11CreateShaderResourceViewFromResource function Direct3D 11
 topic_type:
 - apiref
 api_name: